 Once your server is ready and powered on, the information is refreshed automatically, and the column reflects the status:

 When the server is powered on, you can access it and install apps and services.
-To deploy more servers, repeat the process and choose the configuration.

 Note: The default maximum number of server instances in use for new BMC accounts is five.
 Please contact Sales if you need additional resources.

-The BMC portal is a quick and easy way to spin up a new BMC server when you need it.
+The BMC portal is a quick and easy way to spin up a new BMC instance when you need it.
 You can also use an existing reservation to deploy a server.
 Flexible billing models allow you to use one server for one hour or up to three years.
 With no noisy neighbors, productivity stays at the highest level.

 Make sure to refer to our BMC Portal Quick Start Guide to learn more about the portal's features.